Algorithms and Theory for Supervised Gradual Domain Adaptation: Preliminaries

 We next introduce the discrepancy measure, a key ingredient that helps us to characterize the non-stationarity resulting from the shifting data domains.
-This can be used to bridge the shift in data distribution with the shift in errors incurred by the classifier. \begin{defn}[Discrepancy measure \citep{kuznetsov2020discrepancy}] \end{defn}
+This can be used to bridge the shift in data distribution with the shift in errors incurred by the classifier.
+To simplify the notation, we let $Z = (X,Y)$ and use shorthand $Z_1^T$ for $Z_1, \ldots, Z_T$. \begin{defn}[Discrepancy measure \citet{kuznetsov2020discrepancy}] where $Z_1^0$ is defined to be the empty set, in which case the expectation is equivalent to the unconditional case. \end{defn}

 We will later show that the discrepancy measure can be directly upper-bounded when the shift in class conditional distribution is gradual.
-We also note that this notion is general and feasible to be estimated from data in practice \cite{kuznetsov2020discrepancy}.
-Similar notions have also been used extensively in non-stationary time series analysis and mixing processes \cite{kuznetsov2014generalization,kuznetsov2017generalization}.
+We also note that this notion is general and feasible to be estimated from data in practice \citep{kuznetsov2020discrepancy}.
+Similar notions have also been used extensively in non-stationary time series analysis and mixing processes \citep{kuznetsov2014generalization,kuznetsov2017generalization}.